Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 Article-Level Labels

-These labels appear near the title or at the top of the page.
+Article-level labels should appear near the title or at the top of the page.
+They help both readers and machines identify the page quickly.

 Examples: